 After a DUI arrest, your life can drastically change for the worse.
 Aside from the embarrassment of the arrest, DUI charges can affect your freedom to drive, your ability to gain or maintain employment, and even land you in jail.
 Depending on the nature of the occurrence of your DUI arrest, charges can range in severity.

 Receiving a DUI charge in Pennsylvania may seem to place you at automatic guilt.
 Because of this, you may be accepting your fate.
 However, you are not without options.
-If you or a loved one were recently received a DUI charge, you should consult with an experienced DUI attorney to discuss your options and formulate a plan to move forward.
+If you or a loved one were recently received a DUI charge, you should consult with an experienced DUI lawyer to discuss your options and formulate a plan to move forward.
 Attorneys at SMT Legal approach DUI charges with the experience, tenacity, and understanding you need.

 Pennsylvania DUI Charges